Sign Up Free

 But ask ten people what decentralization actually means and you will get ten different answers.
 Some will say it means no one is in charge.
 Others will point to how many computers run the network.
 A few might mention governance or voting.
 Most will default to a vague sense that decentralization is the opposite of banks and governments, which is directionally correct but not very useful for making actual decisions about which projects to trust with your money.

 The problem is not that people are wrong.
 It is that the standard definition ("no single entity controls it") is far too simple for how the concept actually works.
 Decentralization is not one thing.
 It is at least three things, and they do not always move together.
-Understanding those three dimensions is the difference between repeating a buzzword and having a real framework for evaluating every blockchain, protocol, and project you encounter.

 Three Dimensions of Decentralization